Anna Mária BALÁZS

 Flashback

 I froze.
-Panic-stricken and almost hysterical, I grabbed my partner’s arm and whispered “Get me out of here!.”
+Panic-stricken and almost hysterical, I grabbed my partner’s arm and whispered, “Get me out of here!”

 He looked at me (I was probably white as a sheet), didn’t ask questions, and hustled me out.
 He then returned to the verification area and cleared us for entry.
-Only later, after we were settled in our hotel room and I had calmed down, did he ask what happened.
+Only later, after we were settled in our hotel room and I had calmed down, did he ask what had happened.

 “They are wearing German uniforms,” I answered.

 I could not have then, nor could I today, describe the 1944-45 German uniforms I saw in Budapest.
+But somewhere, somehow, I remembered, and with that memory came panic.

-We landed the next day in Sao Paulo.
+We landed the next day in São Paulo.

 Professional Career